 I just shared a few of the highlights of the many things this company does.

-You can see why bringing billions of dollars in the door.
+You can see why they are bringing billions of dollars in the door.

 But I want to return to price for a second.

 Remember, when you buy is just about as important as anything else in the investment world.